When you publish a book on Amazon KDP (Kindle Direct Publishing), you need to select seven KDP Kindle keywords.

 When you type in any words, you will see a list of up to ten Amazon suggested search terms.

-All you need to do is think about words that relate to the story or theme of your book.
+All you need to do is think about words that relate to the story or subject of your book.
+Consider the time period, settings, character types, plot themes, or special events.

-Here are some quick examples of how it works.
+Here are some quick examples of keywords for books and how it works.
 You can select the Kindle Store or Books in the search bar to refine your results.

 To get more suggestions, I added the word, and.

-The list immediately updates with a new list of ten suggestions to use as keyword phrases.
+The list immediately updates with a new list of ten suggestions as keyword phrases.

 Search for any words that you think relate to your book.
 Then start making a list of the best suggestions.